twitterchnepu/twitterchnepu.github.io/_pages/about.md

 I am an Assistant Professor of Finance at the Chinese University of Hong Kong (CUHK) Business school.
 I received my PhD in Finance at the University of Toronto in 2021. <br>

-Upcoming presentations: Labor and Finance conference (Columbia Business School), Seoul National University, Korea University, KAIST, U of Sydney
+Upcoming presentations: Labor and Finance conference (Columbia Business School), Seoul National University, Korea University, KAIST, UNSW, U of Sydney